-Solar power generation facilities totaling 6MW are under consideration for Prologis Park Inagawa 1 and 2.
-Upon its completion, the electricity generated would be used for both self-consumption (for use within the property) and wheeling (for transmission to other properties under management by Prologis).
-The facility is also equipped with quick chargers for electric vehicles (EVs), and regular chargers are also being prepared.
-The facility is designed for future expansion.
+Solar power generation facilities totaling 4.5MW are established on the rooftop of Prologis Park Inagawa 1.
+A portion of the generated electricity is sold using the FIT system, and the most of the portion is used for both self-consumption (for use within the property) and wheeling (for transmission to other properties under management by Prologis).
+In addition, solar power generation facilities totaling 4.3MW are under consideration for Prologis Park Inagawa 2.

+The facility is also equipped with quick chargers and regular chargers for electric vehicles (EVs).
+The facility is designed for future expansion of EVs.